-– This article was originally published by Roopali Bista in the Himalayan Times on the November 11, 2018.
+– This article was originally published by Roopali Bista in The Himalayan Times on November 11, 2018.

 The IMF and OECD defines, foreign direct investment (FDI) as “an incorporated or unincorporated enterprise in which a foreign investor owns 10 percent or more of the ordinary shares or voting power of an incorporated enterprise or the equivalent of an unincorporated enterprise”.
 FDIs are an investment made by a firm or an individual belonging from one country investing to another known as the country

 FDI does not just bring in capital but also transfers technology, resources, knowledge and creates employment opportunity and generates income in the host countries.
 Therefore, it plays a crucial role in boosting any economy, and all countries try to avail from it.